Cameroon

 38 cars

 The SFID wildlife team also expressed a great deal of interest in using the RFCx system to capture forensic evidence of illegal activities for use in reports to outside agencies, as well as being able to cache and examine patterns of activity.
-In particular, being able to capture more information about off-hours patterns of illegal activity was considered an area of future significant impact that could provide tangible results.
+In particular, capturing more information about off-hours patterns of illegal activity was considered a significant area for future impact that could yield tangible results.